wiris/html-integrations/docs/development/linting/README.md

 ## JavaScript files

-To check all the .js files of the project, run:
+To validate all the `.js` files of the project, run:

 ```sh
   $ npm run lint-js
 ```

-To check specific .js files or folders of the project, add the --route option to the previous commands:
+To validate specific `.js` files or folders of the project, add the `--route` option to the previous commands:

 ```sh
   $ npm run lint-js --route=path